Astrobee astronaut assistant assistant made the first flight through the ISS compartments

 During the tests Astrobee Bumble madebasic actions - the robot flew back and forth, and also performed a rotation in the air.
 In future tests, the robot will perform more complex actions, according to a NASA report.

-Now on the ISS is another robot family Astrobee - Honey.
-A third device, called Queen, should arrive at the station in July.
+Now on the ISS there is another robot of the Astrobee family - Honey.
+The third device, called Queen, is due to arrive at the station in July.

 Earlier, RSC Energia announced a competition for the development of a vacuum cleaner for the International Space Station (ISS), which can be worn behind your back like a backpack.